Get More Followers on Pinterest Now! 3 Reasons Why You Need To Be Very Serious About Pinterest

 If you’re humming and hawing about whether your business should be on Pinterest…don’t take my word for it, take a look at these statistics.
 And then get going because if your competition gets too big a lead on you….

-62% of brands have the Pinterest “Pin It” buttons on their product pages of their websites and it is the most used button.
+62% of brands have the Pinterest “Pin It” (Now the “Save”) button on their product pages of their websites and it is the most used button.
 That officially puts them in first place compared to 61% having the Tweet buttons and 59% of brands having the Facebook Like buttons.
 42% of brands have the Google+ button all according to a study done by 8th Bridge, after analyzing 872 retailers.

 According to Curalate “Pin It” button saw tremendous results: eight of Pinterest’s top 10 retail brands prominently displayed a Pin It button and brands like Ikea and Target generated nearly 1 million shares (aka pins and repins) from their website!